Daniel-Ma22/Daniel-Ma22/README.md

 ## Hello!
-I am Daniel, but ya can call me Griefe too!
+I am Daniel, but ya can call me Grief or Griefe too!

 I’m interested in Softwaredevelopment, reading, writing, chess, dnd and gaming :D

-Currently a working student => software consultant

 I speak german, english and a bit of russian

 My programming languages are:

--    Java (University)
 -    C# (Work)
 -    Lua (Private)

-Currently learning

--    Javascript (For web dev project related to university, and future work)
+-    Rust (Currently learning)

+I have experience with:
+-    Docker and Kubernetes
+-    PostgreSQL, MSSQL and SQLite
+-    Git
+-    Linux (Specifically EndeavourOS, an arch based system)
+-    Github, Github Actions
+-    SvelteKit and Blazor for webapps

+Welcome to my profile :3